Uncertainty Quantification for Bayesian CART: Proof of Theorem

-{\sl The Independent Prior.} We first consider the independent prior $\Sigma_\mT=I_{K}$.
-Using the expression \eqref{eq:ratio_W} and since $(l_1,k_1)$ is the deepest rightmost internal node in $\mT$ of depth $d=d(\mT)=l_1+1$, using the definition of the GW prior,
+We focus on the GW prior from Section \ref{sec:bc1} and on the independent prior $\Sigma_{\mT}=I_K$ and present proofs for the remaining priors in Section \ref{sec:thm-one}.
+Using the expression \eqref{eq:ratio_W} and since $(l_1,k_1)$ is the deepest rightmost internal node in $\mT$, and $\mT$ is of depth $d=d(\mT)=l_1+1$, using the definition of the GW prior,